lukesnc/redbean/README.md

 ## Setup

-You will need to install `ngrok ffmpeg ffprobe` via your system's package manager.
+You will need to install `ngrok` and `ffmpeg` via your system's package manager.
 Afterwards, authenticate to ngrok via the CLI.

 Create a Python virtual environment and install dependencies: